 The Mary and Joseph statues will be relocated to the chapel, after they have been touched up.
 The planter in the southwest corner of the church will be removed.
 The height of the sanctuary’s reredos has been increased in height by two feet to allow for larger video projection screens.

-Final Planning Items (provided by Paul Stoffel, chair)
+Final Planning Items (provided by Paul Stoffel, Committee Chair)

 Final electrical and lighting plans were discussed on Wednesday, March 7, with the electrical contractor.
 The church’s interior lighting will be entirely LED.